ProvincieZeeland/cps-connector-applications/proxy/README.md

 # NGINX proxy
 NGINX is used as a reverse proxy to expose TCP ports from within the Docker application / API controllers to the internet.

-- Removed the use of the management defintions (we use the makefile for creating vhosts / users / policies etc).
+We are using a custom build container based on the nginx:1.23.3-alpine image with the addition of a custom compiled module to disable http headers.

 - Added our custom labels (used in Dashboard to group containers)
 - Added security options
 - Added restart options